New moon

 In astronomy, the new moon is the first lunar phase, when the Moon and Sun have the same ecliptic longitude.
 At this phase, the lunar disk is not visible to the naked eye, except when it is silhouetted against the Sun during a solar eclipse.

 The original meaning of the term 'new moon', which is still sometimes used in calendrical, non-astronomical contexts, is the first visible crescent of the Moon after conjunction with the Sun.
-This thin waxing crescent is briefly and faintly visible as the Moon gets lower in the western sky after sunset.
+This thin waxing crescent is briefly and faintly visible as the Moon gets lower in the western sky after sunset, with the smallest arc angle possible between 5–7°.
 The precise time and even the date of the appearance of the new moon by this definition will be influenced by the geographical location of the observer.
 The first crescent marks the beginning of the month in the Islamic calendar and in some lunisolar calendars such as the Hebrew calendar.
 In the Chinese calendar, the beginning of the month is marked by the last visible crescent of a waning Moon.

 The astronomical new moon occurs by definition at the moment of conjunction in ecliptical longitude with the Sun when the Moon is invisible from the Earth.
 This moment is unique and does not depend on location, and in certain circumstances, it coincides with a solar eclipse.

-A lunation, or synodic month, is the time period from one new moon to the next.
+A lunation, or synodic month, is the period from one new moon to the next.
 At the J2000.0 epoch, the average length of a lunation is 29.53059 days (or 29 days, 12 hours, 44 minutes, and 3 seconds).
 However, the length of any one synodic month can vary from 29.26 to 29.80 days (12.96 hours) due to the perturbing effects of the Sun's gravity on the Moon's eccentric orbit.

 Lunation number

-The Lunation Number or Lunation Cycle is a number given to each lunation beginning from a certain one in history.
+The Lunation Number or Lunation Cycle is a number given to each lunation beginning from a specific one in history.
 Several conventions are in use.

-The most commonly used was the Brown Lunation Number (BLN), which defines lunation 1 as beginning at the first new moon of 1923, the year when Ernest William Brown's lunar theory was introduced in the American Ephemeris and Nautical Almanac.
-Lunation 1 occurred at approximately 02:41 UTC, January 17, 1923.
+The most commonly used was the Brown Lunation Number (BLN), which defines "lunation 1" as beginning at the first new moon of 1923, the year when Ernest William Brown's lunar theory was introduced in the American Ephemeris and Nautical Almanac.
+Lunation 1 occurred at approximately 02:41 UTC, 17 January 1923.
 With later refinements, the BLN was used in almanacs until 1983.